-Only 11.6% of the participants (n = 16) said they never used the screencasts, or rarely used them.
-Although the Maths Moodle page was very well laid out and systematically organized with clear headings for screencasts and other learning objects (Figure 8), some students were surprisingly unaware of their presence on the page, claiming that they had "never seen one on the Maths Moodle site" (3^{rd} year, MRE).
+Only 11.6% of the sample (n = 16) said they never used the screencasts, or rarely used them.
+Although the Maths Moodle page was very well laid out and systematically organized with clear headings for screencasts and other learning objects (Figure 8), some students were surprisingly unaware of their presence on the page, claiming that they had "never seen one on the Maths Moodle site" (3^{rd} year, MRE student).

-Figure 8: The Maths Moodle page was well laid out with a clear heading for screencasts
+Figure 8.
+The Maths Moodle page was well laid out with a clear heading for screencasts

-A few found the videos to be of "little significance" (3rd year, MRE), most likely because they had already grasped the keyskills from the lectures, and therefore did not need the explanation provided in the screencasts.
-This was explained by a mature Computer Network Management student:
+A few found the videos to be of "little significance" (3rdyear, MRE student), most likely because they had already grasped the keyskills from the lectures, and therefore did not need the explanation provided in the screencasts.
+This was explained by a 44-year old student in his third year of Computer Network Management (CNM):